Lieder-Lab/liederDB/README.md

 >The 'where substatement' and the 'at substatement' are not mandatory. commend without both 'where substatement' and 'at substatement' means clear all elements of the table.
 >
 >For 'at substatement', 'at ROW_INDEX' means delete row which index == ROW_INDEX; 'at last ROW_INDEX' means delete row which index == ROWS_COUNT - ROW_INDEX + 1 if this row exsited; 'at [ROW_INDEXES]' means delete rows which index in array [ROW_INDEXES].
+>
+>For 'from / to substatement', means a range of row to delete.
+The 'start_ROW_INDEX' is start, and the 'end_ROW_INDEX' is end, 'first / last' is available for 'start_ROW_INDEX' and 'end_ROW_INDEX', as same, 'first' is default.

 ____
 ## Remove an exsited table: